Skip to content

 Answer

 We had two pointers and forgot to free using the base pointer, base_integer_array.
-This is [undefined behavior][https://en.wikipedia.org/wiki/Undefined_behavior], which means that there are literally no definitions of what will happen.
-It is really bad.
+This is undefined behavior, which means that there is literally no definition of what will happen.
+It is REALLY REALLY bad.
+We just landed on Santa's naughty programmers list.
 What we should have done was this -

 int element_count = 42;